SyedM-dev/crib/README.md

     - (only on the first time) and sets mode to `WORD`.
 - [ ] Redo folding system and its relation to move_line_* functions.
 (Currently its a mess)
 - [ ] Make whole thing event driven and not clock driven.

+- [ ] Fix in kutu.rb such that windows arent focused on hover . they are only when they are true windows and not just popups . also popus are focused even without hover when they open.